croqaz/scrapy-quotes/README.md

-# scrapy-quotes
+# Scrapy-quotes

-Simple spiders to scraping popular quotes
+Simple spiders to scraping popular quotes.

+Learning to use the Scrapy framework.